 It is important to properly prepare the skin before having proper medical tape adhesion.
 The area should be clean and relatively dry.
 While alcohol-based skin wipes can sterilize the area, the alcohol can dry out the skin and increase the risk for MARSI.
 So, unless sterility in necessary, avoid alcohol-based skin prep for non-sterile medical tape uses.

-Medical tape should be applied with pulled or stretching the skin.
+Medical tape should be applied without pulling or stretching the skin.
 The adhesive in the tape is what holds the dressing or device.
 Putting tension on the skin risks discomfort, pain, and injury.
 Press gently but firmly and do not leave gaps or bubbles.
 When taping an area that the patient will move (e.g. wrist, knee), place the tape in line with the direction of movement.

 Properly removing medical tape